Skip to content

 Releases

-When you're ready to publish a new version of your app to the stores, follow these simple steps to trigger the release automation.
+When you're ready to publish a new version of your app to the stores, you can choose between two release methods: automated releases via GitHub Actions or manual releases from your local machine.

-In your shared codebase, open the ProjectConfiguration.kt file and update the version name:
+Before releasing, update the version name in your shared codebase.
+Open the ProjectConfiguration.kt file and update the version:

 const val versionName = "1.0.1"